whiteboxdev/library-defold-tilemap-animator/README.md

 #### Parameters
 1. `flag`: Boolean indicating whether to post messages.
 2. `url`: URL to the script that should receive messages.

----

-### dtile.cleanup()

-Cancels all loop and trigger animations and disables all animation functions.
-This may be useful when transitioning between tilemaps, etc.